-Does the 2019-nCoV affect older people or are younger people also at risk?
+Does the COVID-19 affect older people or are younger people also at risk?

-People of all ages can be infected by the new coronavirus (2019-nCoV).
+People of all ages can be infected by the new coronavirus (COVID-19).
 Older people, and people with pre-existing medical conditions (such as asthma, diabetes, heart disease) appear to be more vulnerable to becoming severely ill with the virus.

-What steps can I take to protect myself from 2019nCoV and other respiratory illnesses.
+What steps can I take to protect myself from COVID-19 and other respiratory illnesses?

-WHO advises people of all ages to take steps to protect themselves from 2019-nCoV and other viruses causing respiratory illnesses by following good hand hygiene and good respiratory hygiene:
+WHO advises people of all ages to take steps to protect themselves from COVID-19 and other viruses causing respiratory illnesses by following good hand hygiene and good respiratory hygiene:

 - Wash your hands frequently with an alcohol-based hand rub or soap and water.
 Washing your hands with an alcohol-based hand rub or soap and water kills the virus if it is on your hands. - Maintain social distancing maintain at least one metre (3 feet) distance between yourself and other people, particularly those who are coughing, sneezing and have a fever.
-When someone who is infected with a respiratory disease, like 2019-nCoV, coughs or sneezes they project small droplets containing the virus.
+When someone who is infected with a respiratory disease, like COVID-19, coughs or sneezes they project small droplets containing the virus.
 If you are too close, you can breathe in the virus - Avoid touching eyes, nose and mouth.
 Hands touch many surfaces which can be contaminated with the virus.
 If you touch your eyes, nose or mouth with your contaminated hands, you can transfer the virus from the surface to yourself. - If you have fever, cough and difficulty breathing, seek medical care early.
-Call ahead and tell your healthcare provider/facility if you have travelled in an area in China where 2019-nCoV has been reported, or if you have been in close contact with someone with who has travelled from China and has respiratory symptoms.
+Call ahead and tell your healthcare provider/facility if you have travelled in an area where COVID-19 has been reported, or if you have been in close contact with someone with who has travelled from an affected area and has respiratory symptoms.
 Whenever you have fever, cough and difficulty breathing it's important to seek medical attention promptly as this may be due to a respiratory infection or other serious condition.
-Respiratory symptoms with fever can have a range of causes, and depending on your personal travel history and circumstances, 2019-nCoV could be one of them.
+Respiratory symptoms with fever can have a range of causes, and depending on your personal travel history and circumstances, COVID-19 could be one of them.

-If you have mild respiratory symptoms and no travel history to or within China, carefully practice basic respiratory and hand hygiene and stay home until you are recovered, if possible.
+If you have mild respiratory symptoms and no travel history to or within countries with ongoing transmission of COVID-19, carefully practice basic respiratory and hand hygiene and stay home until you are recovered, if possible.